-Very few mandatory rules apply to commercial leases in Poland.
-This allows for a relatively broad scope of contractual regulation.
-However, there have not been many court cases concerning the issue of whether certain provisions of lease contracts are too far reaching.
-As a rule, it is safer to subject disputes to resolution by arbitration courts, which should be more commercial in their outlook than state courts.
+The parties to a commercial lease agreement generally have a wide range of freedom to regulate their contractual rights and obligations.
+Under Polish law, it is possible to regulate a commercial lease agreement in a way that deviates significantly from the statutory rules.
+However, it should be borne in mind that contractual regulations deviating from the statutory model should not be too far-reaching, as this may result in disputes between the parties and there have not been many court cases concerning the issue of whether certain provisions of lease contracts are too far reaching.
+In any case, it is safer to subject disputes from commercial lease agreements to resolution by arbitration courts, which should be more commercial in their outlook than state courts.
 The leading arbitration courts in Poland are the Lewiatan Court of Arbitration and the Court of Arbitration at the Polish Chamber of Commerce in Warsaw.